Tanuj1718/GoLang-Learnings/README.md

 * struct: It is a composite data type that groups together variables under a single name.

 * pointers: they provide a way to work with memory directly which helps in efficient memory management and sharing data between functions

+* time: 02-01-2006, Monday.
+Time function in go used this specific format.
+For formatting time, we use format function.